Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Future directions and open challenges

 \subsubsection{Active Federated Learning}

 Given the main limitations of FL in terms of communication overheads and slow convergence, combining AL concept with emerging FL schemes would be of great interest.
 Since most of the existing schemes for FL suffer from slow convergence, a novel active FL solution would be needed, which exploits the distributed nature of FL, while coping with highly dynamic environments and ensuring adequately fast convergence.
 Indeed, heterogeneity of the local training data at distributed participating nodes and considering all nodes in the FL process can significantly slow down the convergence.
 Full nodes participation renders the centralized server to wait for the stragglers.
 Thus, we envision that: (1) exchanging some side information between different participating nodes (e.g., the unique data samples or class distribution) can significantly help in tackling the data heterogeneity problem; (2) considering partial node participation by proposing efficient user selection schemes can play an important role in decreasing communication overheads and accelerating the convergence.
+A preliminary study of this approach can be found in \cite{AFL}.